 *New York State’s COVID-19 Vaccination Hotline can be reached at 1-833-NYS-4-VAX (1-833-697-4829).

-The Delta Variant and the Added Importance of Vaccination
+The Omicron and Delta Variants: the Added Importance of Vaccination

 The CDC is now calling the COVID-19 pandemic a “pandemic of the unvaccinated.”
-All COVID-19 vaccines authorized for emergency use in the United States have proven extremely safe and effective at preventing serious illness, hospitalization, and death from COVID-19, including against variants of concern such as the Delta variant which has become the dominant strain in the US.
+All COVID-19 vaccines authorized for use in the United States have proven extremely safe and effective at preventing serious illness, hospitalization, and death from COVID-19, including against variants of concern such as the Omicron and Delta variants.
 For more COVID-19 information, visit COVID-19 vaccines for young adults and Myths and Facts about COVID-19.